Disappearance of Jo Jo Dullard: Disappearance

-On the day of her disappearance (Thursday 9 November 1995) Dullard travelled to Dublin by bus to sign-off social welfare and to collect her final social welfare payment, as she was due to begin a new job the following Monday.
-While in Dublin she went to Bruxelles pub off Grafton Street to socialise with friends.
+On the day of her disappearance (Thursday 9 November 1995), Dullard travelled to Dublin by bus to sign-off social welfare and to collect her final social welfare payment, as she was due to begin a new job the following Monday.
+While in Dublin, she went to Bruxelles pub off Grafton Street to socialise with friends.
 Afterwards, Dullard travelled to Busáras bus station at 10 p.m. that night but she missed her bus home to Callan.
 She then decided to take the bus to Kildare and disembarked at Naas at 10:50 p.m.
 She successfully hitched a lift 20 kilometres away to Kilcullen.
 At Kilcullen around 11:15 p.m., Dullard hitched another lift to Moone, also a distance of about 20 kilometres, and arrived there at around 11:35 p.m.
 The person who dropped her off in Moone, and also the last person confirmed to have seen Dullard alive, was a son of the then Fine Gael MEP for Leinster, Alan Gillis.
-While at Moone, Dullard used a public telephone box to call her friend Mary Cullinan to see if she could stay in Carlow and explained how she had missed her bus.
+While at Moone, Dullard used a public telephone box at 11:37 p.m. to call her friend Mary Cullinan to see if she could stay in Carlow and explained how she had missed her bus.
 During their conversation, Dullard was stepping out of the telephone box whenever cars approached in an effort to flag them down.
 Dullard interrupted the call for a few seconds at 11:47 p.m. and then returned to the telephone for the final time to say that she "just got a lift".
 Dullard then ended the call, and was never seen or heard from again.